polar-app/polar-app/content/docs/web-page-capture-and-archival.md

 The extension works for any webpage.
 In the first step, it converts the webpage into an easy-to-read format.
 Clicking the button on the top right of that page captures the webpage into your repository.

-# Alternative way of capturing web page

-To capture a new page just select ```File | Capture Web Page``` then enter a URL.

-A preview window will show what the page will look like in Polar.

-After that you have to click the 'capture' button to the top right and a new document will be saved within Polar.

 # Document Repository

 After the web page is captured and saved in the cloud it's saved to the document